koenderks/aRtsy/README.md

 #### Petridishes

-This artwork draws petridishes but is currently very slow.
+This artwork draws petridishes on the basis of a space colonization algorithm.
+The current implementation, however, is very slow.
 A faster implementation is hopefully coming soon.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/petris/2022-04-05.png' width='250' height='250'>